For International Students: Formalities

 Students who live outside the administrative area of Bamberg must register with the authority of their place of residence (e.g. municipal administration – Gemeindeverwaltung).

-For students living in the administrative area of Bamberg, the Aliens Registration Office is located in the City Hall (Rathaus) at Maximiliansplatz 3 (‚Maxplatz‘).
-After registering at the Citizen Registration Office, you must ask for an appointment with the Aliens Registration Office of the City of Bamberg by e-mail at abh(at)stadt.bamberg.de about 8 weeks before your visa or residence permit expires.
+For students living in the administrative area of Bamberg, the Immigration Office is located in Luitpoldstraße 51, 96052 Bamberg (near the train station).
+After registering at the Citizen Registration Office, you must ask for an appointment with the Immigration Office of the City of Bamberg by e-mail at abh(at)stadt.bamberg.de about 8 weeks before your visa or residence permit expires.
 Please send only one e-mail.
-The following information must be included in your e-mail to the Aliens Registration Office when you ask for an appointment:
+The following information must be included in your e-mail to the Immigration Office when you ask for an appointment:

 - your last name(s)